When you leave UBC, there are some steps you should follow to ensure that everything is wrapped up by the end of your time here.

 Note: Employees can now access their Record of Employment by visiting the Services Canada website.

 When ending your time at UBC, you are required to give your employer notice of your departure.
 The length of the notice time required varies according to your employment group.

 If you give less notice than required, your department may choose to withhold some of the vacation that you are owed as per your employment group’s handbook or agreement.

-When you are leaving UBC, all University property in your possession should be returned to your department administrator or manager on your last day of work.
+When you leave UBC, all university property in your possession should be returned to your department administrator or manager by your last day of work.

 University property includes (but is not limited to):

 - building keys and cards

 - computer or electronics equipment purchased by the university, including: computers, printers, software, cell phones, etc.

 - work tools and equipment

 - uniforms/protective gear